 Medication treatment for ADHD and comorbid OCD can be complex since the stimulants prescribed for treating ADHD often cause the OCD to get worse.

-Common ADHD medications are:
+Common ADHD medications include:

 - Adderall XR (amphetamine)